Robot Gift Guide 2017

 ROSbot

 The ROSbot is a great platform for learning ROS, the Robot Operating System.
-It’s equipped with an ARM-based CORE2-ROS compute board developed by Husarion, a spin-off from AGH University of Science and Technology in Cracow, Poland.
-The company has done two successful crowdfunding campaigns aimed at developing powerful, versatile controllers for robotics.
-More impressive, the company has also developed a cloud platform that lets users create and update their robot’s applications from an intuitive web-based interface.
-You can use the CORE2-ROS ($115) to build your own robot, or if you want one already assembled, Husarion’s ROSbot is definitely pricey but includes some serious hardware: ASUS Tinker Board, four dc motors with encoders, IMU, camera, RPLIDAR A2 360-degree laser range finder, four distance sensors, metal chassis, and battery pack.
+It’s equipped with an ARM-based CORE2-ROS compute board developed by Husarion, a robotics company founded by graduates of AGH University of Science and Technology in Cracow, Poland.
+Husarion has done two successful crowdfunding campaigns aimed at developing powerful, versatile controllers for robotics.
+Perhaps more impressive, it has also developed a cloud platform that lets you create and update you robot’s applications from an intuitive web-based interface.
+You can use the CORE2-ROS ($115) to build your own robot, or if you want one already assembled, Husarion’s ROSbot is certainly pricey but includes some serious hardware: ASUS Tinker Board, four dc motors with encoders, RPLIDAR A2 360-degree laser range finder, IMU, camera, four distance sensors, metal chassis, and battery pack.

 $1,250